anderle-vu/gym-customer-segmentation/README.md

 ## Objectives
 - Analyse gym member demographic data to uncover key behavioural and socioeconomic patterns
 - Determine the optimal number of customer segments using the Elbow Method and Silhouette Analysis
-- Apply K-means++ and Agglomerative Clustering to group members with similar characteristics
+- Apply K-means++ to group members with similar characteristics
 - Interpret and label customer segments to build actionable profiles
 - Develop data-driven marketing recommendations for each segment